seishuku/vkEngine/README.md

 I also have the [OpenGL version](https://github.com/seishuku/Engine), this is a *far* more evolved codebase than that though, the OpenGL version I should archive the repo as I haven't touched it in quite some time.

+I love doing everything my self with as little external library dependencies as possible.<br>
+This is also an on-going learning experience for me and for anyone else that can learn from my code, I try to keep it clean and readable.<br>
+Very much "Building square wheels to better appreciate the round ones."

 To-do (in no particular order):
 - Improve audio (needs pops/clicks fixed)
 - Improve physics (more collision object support?)